As an Amazon Associate I earn from qualifying purchases.

 Our bodies were created to eat with all of our senses.
 For instance, does your mouth water when you smell a skillet of piping hot fajitas being delivered to someone’s table?

 Experts believe mindful eating creates a barrier to overeating.
 As you practice, you may discover that your cravings aren’t always from wanting the actual food.
 More importantly, you may learn to separate satisfaction from satiety.
-Isabel Duke, a health coach with a degree in sociology and the creator of StopFightingFood.com said, “If you can’t enjoy your food, it will never lose its grip on you”.
+Isabel Duke, the creator of StopFightingFood.com says, “If you can’t enjoy your food, it will never lose its grip on you”.

 Get more pleasure out of food and learn to recognize hunger and satiety by asking yourself, “why, what, when, and where am I eating”?
 Does your meal or snack create an experience?